 - When going onto your website, the site does not load in https://

-With a subject alternative name or SAN certificate, there are a number of things to note before ordering.
+With a subject alternative name or SAN certificate, there are several things to note before ordering:

-If you wish to remove a SAN after your certificate has been issued then follow the steps in that link.
+It is also possible to remove a SAN after your certificate has been issued.

-If you are creating a renewal CSR, then you will need to ensure the information in it is the same as your original CSR.
-The new CSR will not look exactly the same since the private key is different.
+If you are creating a renewal CSR, then you will need to ensure the Common Name matches the one of your original CSR.
+The new CSR will not be the same since the private key must be different.
+You may not use the same CSR again, even if it seems convenient.

-You can test a CSR by using a decoder from one of the websites listed below.
+You can test a CSR by using the decoder in the Managed SSL Tab of your GlobalSign accounts.
+Should you not have that available, you can safely use online resources to check your CSR, as long as you do not share your private key you do not have to be concerned for their security.
 If there are any extra spaces or too many or too few dashes at the beginning/end of the certificate request, it will invalidate the CSR.

 -----BEGIN CERTIFICATE REQUEST-----